Affiliate links on Android Authority may earn us a commission. Learn more.

 Where is the iPhone made?
 The journey from components to final assembly

 It goes without saying that the iPhone is the most widely recognized smartphone in the world.
 Apple ships nearly a quarter billion units each year and the company commands a market share of nearly 20%.
-With so many phones flying off shelves year after year, you may be wondering: where is the iPhone made, and how does the latest model reach customers so quickly each generation?
+With so many phones flying off shelves year after year, you may be wondering: where in the world is the iPhone made, and how does the latest model reach customers so quickly each generation?
 Let’s break it down.

 Before assembly: Where do iPhone components come from?